New & Used Audi A6: In Depth

-For over two decades, the A6 has been Audi’s mid-size luxury sedan.
-It competes with the BMW 5-Series and the Mercedes-Benz E-Class.
+For more than twenty years, the A6 has been the brand's mid-size luxury sedan.
+It competes with the Mercedes E-Class and the BMW 5-Series.

 Joined for parts of its life by the higher-performance and sportier S6 sedan, the A6 range has also included the Avant wagon and--briefly--the Allroad crossover utility vehicle.
 While the Allroad name has returned to the U.S. market, it's now applied to the wagon version of the A4--one step below the A6 in the Audi hierarchy.

 A new Audi A6 went on sale for the 2012 model year.
 Offered only as a sedan so far, the A6 splits its drivetrains into two clear offerings.
 A base 211-horsepower, turbocharged four-cylinder is paired with a continuously variable transmission and front-wheel drive, while the 310-hp supercharged V-6 version gets quattro all-wheel drive and an eight-speed automatic transmission with available paddle shifters.
 There's no contest as to which we prefer: the four-cylinder CVTs in Audi's past have been fuel-economy specials, while this A6 with the six-cylinder is a spectacular straight-line performer, with taut ride control and light steering, admittedly with little feedback.